-1. Each of the Contracting States shall, in accordance with its laws, recognize and/or execute decrees passed by the Courts of the other Contracting State in civil, commercial and personal matters and by criminal courts in civil matters.
+1. Each of the Contracting States shall, in accordance with its laws, recognize and/or execute judgments and decrees passed by the Courts of the other Contracting state in civil and commercial matters and rulings issued by criminal courts in civil matters.

-2. The term 'Decree' as used in this Agreement, whatever its designation, means any decision rendered in judicial proceedings by a competent court of the Contracting States.
+2. The term "Decree" or "judgment" as used in this Agreement, whatever its designation means, any decision rendered in judicial proceedings by a competent court of the Contracting States.